Connect with us

 After the amputation, the logger, as a disabled person, finally became eligible for health insurance through Medicaid.

 “In our country, you had to lose a leg before he had access to health care,” he said.
-“When I went home that night after seeing that patient, I was so frustrated … I said, ‘What an insane world we in.
+“When I went home that night after seeing that patient, I was so frustrated … I said, ‘What an insane world we live in.
 Today, I told a man he was going to lose his leg for a condition that was absolutely 100% preventable.
 And it was our country, our state, who let him down and allowed that to happen to him.’”

 He drew a contrast between those countries — where health care is generally considered a right, not a privilege — and Mississippi, a state where most of its residents are Christians, yet it took an amputation to get someone insured.